Featured Comment:

 – Jen

-As the name suggests, Japanese salted cabbage is a simple side dish made with raw cabbage that has been sprinkled with salt and other seasonings.
-Despite its simplicity, it’s truly a delicious and addictive dish.
+Yamitsuki cabbage (or shio kyabetsu) is a simple Japanese side dish made with raw cabbage that has been sprinkled with salt and other seasonings or dressings.
+Despite its simplicity, it’s truly a delicious dish.
+In English, it can be translated as “Japanese salted cabbage” or “addictive cabbage”.

 The cabbage has a fresh and crunchy texture while the seasonings add umami, yamitsuki cabbage is seriously addictive and some places even offer a free refill service.
 I always end up ordering refills without fail.
 I absolutely love this dish!

-This recipe is my version of an izakaya-style “Addictive” salty cabbage.
+This recipe is my version of an izakaya-style “addictive” salty cabbage.
 It’s a 5-minute dish which is very cheap and easy to make; I highly recommend it!

 How I Developed This Recipe